 Unlike the traditional back squat, the goblet squat is executed by keeping the body in an upright position, which results in less strain on the lower lumbar and spine.

-Adds variety to your routine
+It adds variety to your routine

 Adding different squat variations challenges your body to stabilise during new movements to develop greater strength and function.